Arsenal on this day in history – the January files

 6 January 1993: Scarborough Town 0 Arsenal 1.
 Cup Match 6 of Arsenal’s Cup Double season, in the fourth round of the League Cup.
 Scarborough were formed seven years before Arsenal, but went out of business on 20 June 2007 with debts of £2.5m.

-6 January 2001: Carlisle 0 Arsenal 1; FA Cup round 3 as Arsenal start on the journey to the final.
+6 January 2001: Carlisle 0 Arsenal 1; FA Cup round 3 as Arsenal started on the journey to the final.
 Wiltord scored the goal on the ground in which Arsenal had been notoriously beaten 2-1 in December 1974, when the police entered the pitch to stop players fighting.

 6 January 2012: Thierry Henry returned for a short term loan.
 He played four games and scored one classic Henry goal cutting in from the left in the match against Leeds.